tytoman/godot-title-ui-template/README.md

 #### SoundPlayButton

 A button that specifies an `AudioStreamPlayer` and plays the sound when the button is pressed.
-Base class of `LoadSceneButton` with `TransitButton`.
+Base class of `LoadSceneButton` and `TransitButton`.

 #### TransitButton